Simply copy and paste the following command line in your terminal to create your first Strapi project.

 webpack configuration, entry point, components, file generators, eslint and so on...
 Technically speaking, it caused issues:

 This non-exhaustive list of drawbacks leads us to think, it is time to pimp up the

-An external component library facilitates contributions, but it also makes sure the components are not duplicated in the codebase and makes the development of Strapi plugins easier.
+An external component library facilitates contributions but also ensures the components are not duplicated in the codebase and makes the development of Strapi plugins easier.

-As primary contributors on the Strapi open source project, the core product team is also responsible for creating the best developer experience, no matter the number of contributors to the project.
+As primary contributors to the Strapi open-source project, the core product team is also responsible for creating the best developer experience, no matter the number of contributors to the project.
 Our end-user must always enjoy using Strapi, and the feedback we received until now shows that ease of use and intuitive admin panel are among the top reasons Strapi is selected as a CMS.

-Buffet.js allows the team to provide the community with a visual and functionally consistent set of UI and UX guidelines.
+Buffet.js allows the team to provide the community with a visual and functionally consistent UI and UX guidelines.

-We want Buffet.js to be useful to the Strapi community but also to everyone who may need a UI library of components.
-We know that a good developer experience will allow better adoption from the community, and increase contribution to improve the project and make it grow.
+We want Buffet.js to be helpful to the Strapi community and everyone who may need a UI library of components.
+We know that a good developer experience will allow better adoption from the community and increase contribution to improve the project and make it grow.